Sand Cat Facts

 The sand cat inhabits areas that get less than 20 mm of rainfall all year.
 However, the unavailability of water doesn't faze them, as they can survive for weeks without a single drop of water.
 They get the hydration they need from moisture in their prey.
 They will drink water when it is available, which isn't very often.

-11. Sand cats travel extensively
+11. These cats travel extensively

 Curious sand cat